MeltwaterArchive/datasift-python/README.rst

 Getting Started
 ---------------
-Before you can begin using this library, you will need to have an active [DataSift](http://datasift.com) account - you can sign up for a new account at [datasift.com/get-started](http://datasift.com/get-started/).
+Before you can begin using this library, you will need to have an active `DataSift <http://datasift.com>`_ account - you can sign up for a new account at `datasift.com/get-started <http://datasift.com/get-started/>`_.

-Many of the examples and API endpoints used in this library require you have enabled certain data sources before you can receive any data (you should do this at [datasift.com/source](https://datasift.com/source)).
-Certain API features, such as [Historics](http://datasift.com/platform/historics/) and [Managed Sources](http://datasift.com/platform/datasources/) will require you have signed up to a monthly subscription before you can access them.
+Many of the examples and API endpoints used in this library require you have enabled certain data sources before you can receive any data (you should do this at `datasift.com/source <https://datasift.com/source>`_).
+Certain API features, such as `Historics <http://datasift.com/platform/historics/>`_ and `Managed Sources <http://datasift.com/platform/datasources/>`_ will require you have signed up to a monthly subscription before you can access them.

-If you are interested in using these features, or would like more information about DataSift, please [get in touch](http://datasift.com/contact-us/)!
+If you are interested in using these features, or would like more information about DataSift, please `get in touch <http://datasift.com/contact-us/>`_!

 Installation
 ------------